+Name of Development:

+Applicant Entity:

-Name of Development: Applicant Entity: Principal of Applicant committing this portion of self-sourced financing: Amount of self-sourced financing committed from the above-named Principal: \$ I am a Principal of the Applicant Entity and listed on the Principals of the Applicant and Developer(s) Disclosure Form provided in the Application.
-If the above-mentioned Development is selected for funding, I understand the following: During the credit underwriting process, the designated self-sourced Principals of the Applicant must provide evidence of ability to fund self-sourced financing in the amount indicated in the SURTAX/SHIP/HOME/HODAG Request; Evidence of ability to fund includes: (i) a copy of the Principal's most current audited financial statements, or bank statements, no more than 12 months old sowing cash assets; Self-sourced financing must be committed to the project during construction through project stabilization and will be subject to restrictive covenants for the Surtax/SHIP/HOME/HODAG loan.
-Documented evidence that legally commits the funds to a project must be included in your application; • Deferred Developer Fee, seller's notes for the acquisition of property, funding from a government entity, or funding from a non-related third-party entity are not considered self-sourced financing.
+Principal of Applicant committing this portion of self-sourced financing:

+Amount of self-sourced financing committed from the above-named Principal: \$

+I am a Principal of the Applicant Entity and listed on the Principals of the Applicant and Developer(s) Disclosure Form provided in the Application.
+If the above-mentioned Development is selected for funding, I understand the following:

+- During the credit underwriting process, the designated self-sourced Principals of the Applicant must provide evidence of ability to fund self-sourced financing in the amount indicated in the SURTAX/SHIP/HOME/HOME ARP Request; - Evidence of ability to fund includes: (i) a copy of the Principal's most current audited financial statements, or bank statements, no more than 12 months old; - This funding will be used as a permanent source of financing and will be committed for at least 15 years and will be subordinate to the SURTAX/SHIP/HOME/HOME ARP loan; - No principal may be paid on a qualifying subordinate Self-Sourced debt prior to the payoff of the SURTAX/SHIP/HOME/HOME ARP loan in full.
+Any payment of self-sourced financing interest will be made subordinate to SURTAX/SHIP/HOME/HOME ARP loan interest payments; - Deferred Developer Fee, seller's notes for the acquisition of property, funding from a government entity, or funding from a non-related third-party entity are not considered self-sourced financing.

 NOTE: If the proposed Development will have more than one Principal of the Applicant Entity committing self-sourced financing to the same Development, each Principal must complete and provide a self-sourced financing Commitment Verification form reflecting the portion of the self-sourced financing being committed.

 The undersigned is authorized to bind the Applicant entity to this certification and warranty of truthfulness and completeness of the Application.

 Under the penalties of perjury, I declare and certify that I have read the foregoing and that the information is true, correct, and complete.

-Signature of Principal Committing Self-Sourced Financing Name (typed or printed) Title (typed or printed)
+Signature of Principal Committing Self-Sourced Financing Name (typed or printed)

+Title (typed or printed)